n9bc/dxspider_installation/Readme.md

 5. Debian GNU/Linux 10 (buster)

-To login locally in a new terminal run :
+To login locally in a new terminal run:

 /spider/perl//console.pl